eahumada/AtariOnline/index.md

 B2FJ is a Virtual Machine intended to run Java bytecode on the 8-bit home computers of the 80s.

-Here is the port to Atari playing video and using PM graphics for the dancing bar.
+Here is the port to Atari playing music and using PM graphics for the dancing bar.

 This port is capable of multihreading and automatic Garbagge Collection.